tokio-rs/website/content/docs/going-deeper/returning.md

 ### [`impl Trait`](#impl-trait) {#impl-trait}
 [return-impl-trait]: #impl-trait

-In an ideal world, however, we can have our cake and eat it too with a new language feature called [`impl Trait`].
+If you are using a version of Rust greater than 1.26, then you can use the language feature [`impl Trait`].
 This language feature will allow, for
 example:

 [`impl Trait`]: https://github.com/rust-lang/rfcs/blob/master/text/1522-conservative-impl-trait.md